Ors1mer/QuadcastRGB/README.md

 # About
 The program (or driver, if you wish) allows changing the RGB colors of the microphone HyperX Quadcast S just like NGenuity does.
-Should support all platforms, Unix-like preferably.
+Should support all Unix-like platforms.
 Only Linux and partially FreeBSD were tested so far.

 Available modes are *solid, blink, cycle, wave, lightning, and pulse*.
-The program runs as a daemon for each of these modes except *solid*.
+The program runs as a daemon, kill it or unplug the mic to stop.

 ## Features:
-- *free software (GPL-2.0-only)*
+- *free & open source (GPL-2.0-only)*
-- *cross-platform*
+- *most Linux distros supported, *BSD should work*
 - *cli*
 - *daemon*